softworkz/embyuserwiki/passwordreset.md

 Click on the "I am not a robot" and then click PROCEED.

-You will then see confirmation that a email has been sent to the address entered, or associated with the username enter.
+You will then see confirmation message that a email has been sent to the address entered, or associated with the username enter.

 ![](images/server/passwordreset3.png)

+Once the email is received (make sure to check your SPAM folder), simply following the instructions contained within it.